AnonymousGitRepo/IoT-Discussion/README.md

 ## References
 <a id="1" >[1]</a>
-N. C. Dang, M. N. Moreno-Garca, and F. De la Prieta, “Sentiment analysis based on deeplearning: A comparative study,”Electronics, vol. 9, p.
-483, Mar 2020
+N. C. Dang, M. N. Moreno-Garca, and F. De la Prieta, "Sentiment analysis based on deeplearning: A comparative study" Electronics, vol. 9, p.
+483, Mar 2020.
+<a id="2" >[2]</a>
+F. Abid,  M. Alam,  M. Yasir,  and C. Li,  "Sentiment analysis through recurrent variantslatterly on convolutional neural network of twitter" Future Generation Computer Systems,vol. 95, pp. 292–308, 2019.
+<a id="3" >[3]</a>
+Q. T. Ain, M. Ali, A. Riaz, A. Noureen, M. Kamran, B. Hayat, and A. Rehman, "Sentimentanalysis using deep learning techniques:  A review" International Journal of AdvancedComputer Science and Applications, vol. 8, no. 6, 2017
+<a id="4" >[4]</a>
+.
+S. M. Alharbi and E. de Doncker, "Twitter sentiment analysis with a deep neural net-work:  An enhanced approach using user behavioral information" Cognitive Systems Re-search, vol. 54, pp. 50–61, 2019.
+<a id="5" >[5]</a>
+Y. Liu, M. Ott, N. Goyal, J. Du, M. Joshi, D. Chen, O. Levy, M. Lewis, L. Zettlemoyer,and V. Stoyanov,  "Roberta:  A robustly optimized BERT pretraining approach" CoRR,vol. abs/1907.11692, 2019.